Automakers are cutting back shifts faster than at any time since 2008

 General Motors, which had already dropped shifts at five plants since last autumn, now says it will eliminate a shift at the Fairfax, Kansas plant building its once-popular Chevrolet Malibu.
 The automaker’s Canadian operations, meanwhile, will extend the originally scheduled summer shutdown at two plants due to bulging inventories on both sides of the border.

 GM isn’t alone.
-Ford laid off thousands of workers due to temporary shutdowns in May, and Fiat Chrysler Automobiles has two entire factories idled while they are converted from car to light truck production.
+Ford laid off thousands of workers due to temporary shutdowns in May, and Fiat Chrysler Automobiles has one entire factory idled.

 Automakers are trying to avoid the trap they fell into during the run-up to the last industry downturn.
 GM CEO Mary Barra, for one, has promised to keep production in line with demand, rather than try to prop up sales through profit-gobbling incentives, even if that means closing plants.